• Best Fall Recipes

 • 3 large egg yolks

-• ¾ cup natural granulated sugar
+• ¾ cup granulated sugar or powdered monk fruit, or half and half.

-• 1 15 ounce can plain pumpkin
+• 1 15 ounce can pumpkin puree not pumpkin pie filling

 • ¾ teaspoon ground cinnamon